Jodicooli/GraphRAG/Theory/README.md

 #### Our Implementation

-We successfully launched the necessary services and explored the following setup:
+We launched the necessary services and explored the following setup:

 - **Graph database**: Amazon Neptune (serverless)
 - **LLM orchestration**: Amazon Bedrock via LlamaIndex
 - **Interface**: Jupyter notebooks hosted on SageMaker
 - **Toolkit**: [graphrag-toolkit](https://github.com/awslabs/graphrag-toolkit)

-However, it's important to note that we did not deploy a working UI or frontend, so no screenshots or live app demos were available during the test phase.
+However, it's important to note that we did not deploy a working UI or frontend, nor did we successfully provided a stable environnement.
 This was likely due to limitations in our AWS subscription, which blocked access to certain services needed for a full deployment.
-Since we had already invested some personal funds to activate core services for the backend, we chose to stop at this stage to avoid further costs.
+Since we had already invested some personal funds to activate core services for the backend, we chose to stop at this stage to avoid further costs as billing was drastically increasing.

 #### Benefits of Using AWS for GraphRAG